kevinmburk/cdb-style-guide/style-guide.md

   );
   ```

 - If the prop being sent to a component is an optional boolean, just write the name of the prop in the component to give it an implicit true.
+Prefer optional booleans over passing `false` to a component as a prop.

   ```tsx
   // Bad